 causes respiratory infections, incontinence, pink eye and a number of other side effects, most notably, infertility.

 Thus, we are at war on two fronts.
 Whilst scientists may have a solution to the problem of chlamydia in the future, they alone can do nothing about a problem towards which Australia is by far the world’s worst offender.
-The only people who can do anything are those who would inform – in much more detail than I can by trying to harass people I meet – the public of Australia’s apolitical outer suburbs that unless they demand a zero emissions target for Australia immediately iconic species like the koala will be gone within their lifetime.
+The only people who can do anything are those who would inform – in much more detail than I can by trying to harass people I meet – the public of Australia’s apolitical outer suburbs that without an immediate zero emissions target for Australia iconic species like the koala will be gone within their lifetime.

-Whether this zero emissions target should be achieved by pressuring Australia’s apolitical masses or foreign governments is a very big question, but that we need it there is no doubt.
+Whether this zero emissions target should be achieved by pressuring Australia’s apolitical masses or foreign governments is the big question, but that we need it there is no doubt.